vasylenko/devdosvid.blog/content/posts/2022/monterey-shortcuts-for-easy-and-fast-image-processing/index.md

 ---
 title: "Monterey Shortcuts for Easy and Fast Image Processing"
 date: 2022-01-31T23:46:04+02:00
 description: Some handy automation for image processing with Apple Shortcuts on your Mac
+summary: Some handy automation for image processing with Apple Shortcuts on your Mac
 cover:
     image: cover-image.png
     relative: true